 Additionally, FDRs and Affiliates must complete training on Neighborhood’s Medicare Medicaid Plan (MMP) annually.

 Step One: Click each of the links below and select the appropriate response for each category.
-All five items must
+All five items must be completed.

 Step Two: Complete the Attestation below.